WAdama/Samba_AD_Checks/README.md

 chmod +x ad_check_db.sh
 ```

-In PRTG create under your device which represents your Synology a SSH custom advanced senor.
+In PRTG create under your device which represents your Samba AD DC a SSH custom advanced senor.

-Choose under "Script" the script you want to use script and enter for the mail versions under "Parameters" the e-mail address which should get the mails, e.g. "test@test.de".
+Choose under "Script" the script you want to use and enter for the mail versions under "Parameters" the e-mail address which should get the mails like "test@test.de".

 Example for ad_check_db.sh sensor: